📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 By now, it’s safe to assume that the city does offer more without compromising on quality of life.

-Affordability is one of the biggest reasons why many expats and retirees choose to settle in Vila Nova de Gaia.
-The overall cost of living here is significantly lower than in neighboring Porto and other major Portuguese cities.
+Affordability is a major draw for expats and retirees in Vila Nova de Gaia, with living costs notably lower than in nearby Porto or other major Portuguese cities

 One of the most significant financial benefits of living in Gaia is its affordable housing market.
 Rental and property prices in Gaia are far lower than in Porto, despite the close proximity.